lisamurphy788/covid_data/README.md

 [Link to Covid Data Tracker](https://covid-data2022.herokuapp.com/)

 # 1. Project Goals
 The goal of the project was to create a database application that could be used to record covid data.
-During the pandemic the media recorded the update to the country on numbers stats etc. The application should allow a user to record the daily cases of covid and provide a updated summary once that data has been inputted.
+During the pandemic the media recorded and updated the country on numbers stats etc. The application should allow a user to record the daily cases of covid and provide a updated summary once that data has been inputted.

 ![Image of home screen](/readmeimages/enteryourdata.PNG)
 ##  How to use the tracker